corda/corda/docs/source/cli-ux-guidelines.rst

 * A ``--version`` option that should output the version number of the software.
 * A ``--logging-level`` option should be provided which specifies the logging level to be used in any logging files.
 Acceptable values should be ``DEBUG``, ``TRACE``, ``INFO``, ``WARN`` and ``ERROR``.
 * A ``--verbose`` option should be provided which specifies that logging output should be displayed in the console.
+* A ``--install-completion`` option should be provided that creates and installs a bash completion file.

 Short names
 ~~~~~~~~~~~